 Exercises: 10 minQuestions

-How to plan and organize your data for a genome sequencing projectObjectives
+How do I plan and organize a genome sequencing project?

 Understand the data we send to and get back from a sequencing center

 Make decisions about how (if) data will be stored, archived, shared, etc.

 There are a variety of ways to work with a large sequencing dataset.
 You may be a novice who has not used bioinformatics tools beyond doing BLAST searches.
 You may have bioinformatics experience with other types of data and are working with high-throughput (NGS) sequence data for the first time.
 In the most important ways, the methods and approaches we need in bioinformatics are the same ones we need at the bench or in the field - planning, documenting, and organizing are the key to good reproducible science.

 Before we go any further here are some important questions to consider.
 If you are learning at a workshop, please discuss these questions with your neighbor.

 Working with sequence data

 What challenges do you think you’ll face (or have already faced) in working with a large sequence dataset?

 What is your strategy for saving and sharing your sequence files?